| DOGS AND TENNIS BALLS FREQUENTLY ASKED QUESTIONS (FAQ) VERSION

 in Flyball dogs, responded that many Flyball dogs he has seen

 have worn teeth where the tennis ball is held.
+So according to this suggested theory, it

 is not the tennis ball that is abrasive, it is the sand deposited